Recommended Global Environmental Sciences Webinars & Conferences

 Track 7: Industrial Waste Recycling

 Industrial waste is the waste produced by industrial activity which includes any material that is rendered useless during a manufacturing process such as that of factories, mills, and mining operations.
 It has existed since the start of the Industrial Revolution.
 Some examples of industrial waste are chemical solvents, paints, sandpaper, paper products, industrial by-products, metals, and radioactive wastes.
 Toxic waste, chemical waste, industrial solid waste and municipal solid waste are designations of industrial waste.
 Sewage treatment plants can treat some industrial wastes, i.e. those consisting of conventional pollutants such as biochemical oxygen demand (BOD).
-Industrial wastes containing toxic pollutants require specialized treatment systems
+Industrial wastes containing toxic pollutants require specialized treatment systems.

 USA: Northeast Resource Recovery Association; National Recycling Coalition; Solid Waste Association of North America (SWANNA); Southeast Recycling Development Council; Recycling Coalition of Utah; Agency of Natural Resources; Virginia Recycling Association; Washington State Recycling Association; West Virginia Recyclers Association; Recycling Coalition of West Virginia; Associated Recyclers of Wisconsin; Wyoming Solid Waste and Recycling Association